 For minor injuries and ailments most people use Medical Centers.
 There are lots of these throughout the big cities and even smaller towns will have at least one.

-A consultation costs around US$40 and they can write prescriptions if needed.
-However most medication is freely available through pharmacies.
+For instance, a consultation costs around US$40 and they can write prescriptions if needed.
+However, most medication is freely available through pharmacies.

 The Dental services available in Colombia are also of a very high standard.
 Dental tourism, like medical tourism is a thriving industry here.